usarscotus/legal-directory/frcp/rule_23.md

 (i) forgoing or withdrawing an objection, or

-(ii) forgoing, dismissing, or abandoning an appeal from a judgment approving the proposal.
+&nbsp;&nbsp;(ii) forgoing, dismissing, or abandoning an appeal from a judgment approving the proposal.

 &nbsp;&nbsp;&nbsp;&nbsp;(C) Procedure for Approval After an Appeal .
 If approval under Rule 23(e)(5)(B) has not been obtained before an appeal is docketed in the court of appeals, the procedure of Rule 62.1 applies while the appeal remains pending.